SimonKagstrom/lldb-msp430/README.txt

-NOTE: Please note that this is a preview and the history is currently missing.
+NOTE: Please note that the history of commits is currently missing.
 It will be fixed and updated as soon as possible.

 MSP430 LLDB Debugger
 ====================